RetroAchievements/docs/docs/developer-docs/devquests.md

 **RetroActive!**

 1. Has published at least 1000 achievements and worked on at least 25 sets as the sole or majority developer.
-2. Has created achievements for at least ten different console IDs.
+2. Has created achievements for at least ten different system IDs.
 3. Has been an active developer for at least **two** years.
 4. At least 85% of sets have dynamic rich presence _(Vet Dev I required)_.
 5. Yielded unlocks have exceeded 50,000.